dinardo/SensorDesign/README.md

 # SensorDesign

-Simulation of sensors used as drift chambers for particle detection:
+Simulation of semiconductor sensors used as drift chambers for charged particle detection:
 - written in Matlab language
 - 2D planar sensor with 2D simulation
 - 2D planar sensor with 3D simulation